h-josue1928/osticket-prereqs/README.md

 Step 11: Continue Setting up Osticket (click 'Continue' at the bottom

-- Help Desk Name: Tammy Help Desk
+- Help Desk Name:
-- Email: tammy@helper.com (Receives email from customers)
+- Email: (Receives email from customers)
-- Name: Tammy
+- Name:
-- Last name: Hooker
+- Last name:
-- Email address: tammy@gmail.com (can be any mail address)
+- Email address: (can be any mail address)
-- Username: tammyh
+- Username: t
 - Password: Choose your ownn
 - Download and install HeidiSQL
 - Open HeidiSQL will